 British Columbia primarily regulates GHG emissions through a broad carbon tax on fuel, introduced in 2008.
-The carbon tax is currently \$65/tonne of CO2e, and is expected to increase to \$80/tonne of CO2e on April 1, 2024.
+The carbon fuel tax is currently \$80/tonne of CO2e, and is expected to increase to \$95/tonne of CO2e on April 1, 2025.
 In its CleanBC Roadmap to 2030, British Columbia announced further price increases for each year until 2030, to either align with or exceed the federal GGPPA requirements.
 All British Columbia-based industrial operations emitting 10,000 tonnes or more of GHGs per year are required to report their emissions under the Greenhouse Gas Industrial Reporting and Control Act ("GGIRCA").
 The GGIRCA also allows for the establishment of emissions limits for specified industrial facilities.
 Facilities which exceed these limits can offset their emissions by purchasing compliance units from market on the B.C.
 Carbon Registry.
-Compliance units include emission offsets although the types of acceptable emission offsets is currently quite limited.
+Compliance units include emission offsets although the types of acceptable emission offsets are currently quite limited.

 In Alberta, facilities that emit equal to or greater than 100,000 tonnes of GHGs per year are subject to emissions intensity reduction requirements under the Technology Innovation and Emissions Reduction Regulation ("TIER").
 If a regulated facility under TIER is unable to meet its emissions intensity reduction requirements, it can otherwise do so by purchasing Alberta-based emissions offsets, emission performance credits, or pay into a TIER compliance fund at the applicable rate.
-TIER has been deemed equivalent under the OBPS provisions of the GGPPA.
-The TIER compliance fund price was \$65/tonne of CO2e in 2023, and is expected to increase to \$80/tonne of CO2e in 2024.
-In December of 2022, Alberta amended the TIER regulation, effective as of January 1, 2023, chiefly to confirm that the 2023-2030 TIER compliance fund prices will be consistent with the OBPS provisions of the GGPPA.
+The TIER compliance fund price was \$80/tonne of CO2e in 2024, and is expected to increase to \$95/tonne of CO2e in 2025.